AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 When the microbore tubing was made thinner, causing there to be more frictional headloss and thus a slower flow rate, the system was able to flocculate.
 Flocculation was observed at a PACl flow rate of 0.021 mL/s (8 cm) and an effluent flow rate of 0.68 mL/s (20 cm).
 After undergoing further testing, it was found that the system would flocculate under this same PACl flow rate at all effluent velocities.
 The effluent velocities dictated how large the observed flocs were, and it was found that an effluent flow rate of 0.51 mL/s to 0.75 mL/s (15 cm-25 cm) was most optimal.

 This result suggested that dosing plays an essential role in the system’s ability to flocculate, and the necessary dose seemed to fall under a narrow range.
+The result likely deviated from the desired system concentration of PACl generated by the Python program because the length of the microbore tubing used in the Python analysis did not reflect that of the new system.
 Effluent velocity was important, but tended to govern the size of flocs rather than the existence of flocs.
-Further experiments should elucidate the relationship between the PACl dosage needed and the concentration of red dye (or fluoride).
+Further experiments should elucidate the relationship between the PACl dosage needed and the concentration of red dye (or fluoride) and whether the experimental results confirm the theoretical analysis done by the Python program.

 ### Improvement of Sedimentation Processes